NhatMinhPhan/Python-Assessment-Tool__-for-JSON-databases-/react/python-assessment-tool/README.md

-This work-in-progress is created for experiential purposes and not for professional use.
+This program is created for experiential purposes and not for professional use.

 # Python Assessment Tool